jmschrei/pomegranate/README.md

 ## Installation

 pomegranate is now pip installable!
 Install using `pip install pomegranate`.
-You can also clone the repo or download the zip and manually move the files into your site-packages folder.
+You can also clone the repo using `git clone https://github.com/jmschrei/pomegranate.git` or download the zip and manually move the files into your site-packages folder.

 ## Contributing

 If you would like to contribute a feature then fork the master branch (fork the release if you are fixing a bug).
 Be sure to run the tests before changing any code.
 You'll need to have [nosetests](https://github.com/nose-devs/nose) installed.
 The following command will run all the tests:
 ```
-nosetests -w tests/
+nosetests -s -v tests/
 ```
 Let us know what you want to do just in case we're already working on an implementation of something similar.
 This way we can avoid any needless duplication of effort.
 Also, please don't forget to add tests for any new functions.